atkins126/cwRuntime/README.md

 # cwRuntime
-Compiler agnostic runtime library for Delphi and FreePascal
+Compiler agnostic collection of utility libraries for Delphi and Freepascal